-For purposes of measuring the Regional Office of Education No. 50's OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the Regional Office of Education No. 50's OPEB Plan and additions to/deductions from the Regional Office of Education No. 50's OPEB Plan and additions to/deductions from the Regional Office of Education No. 50's OPEB Plan.
+For purposes of measuring the Regional Office of Education No. 50's OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense, information about the fiduciary net position of the Regional Office of Education No. 50's OPEB Plan and additions to/deductions from the Regional Office of Education No. 50's fiduciary net position have been determined on the same basis as they are reported by the Regional Office of Education No. 50's Plan.
 For this purpose, the Regional Office of Education No. 50's Plan recognizes benefit payments when due and payable in accordance with the benefit terms.
 The Regional Office of Education No. 50 OPEB liability, deferred outflows of resources and deferred inflows of resources related to OPEB, and OPEB expense for the ROE's single-employer defined benefit OPEB plan have been actuarially determined using the Alternative Measurement Method.